2. Greenburgh Nature Center

-Explore the aquaria and touch tank at the Marine Education Center.
+Explore the aquariums and touch tank at the Marine Education Center in Mamaroneck.

 See what the animals are up to and view the historic buildings and tools at Muscoot Farm in Katonah, where admission is free.